OT Bridge Program: Take the Next Step in Your Occupational Therapy Career

 How long does the OT Bridge Program take to complete?

 St. Kate’s OT bridge program can be completed in as few as 20 months.
-This timeline may vary, however, depending on how long it takes to meet the eligibility requirements, including completing the prerequisite courses with an acceptable GPA.
+This timeline may vary, however, depending on how long it takes to meet the eligibility requirements, including having worked for one year as an OTA.

 Can I apply if I don’t have an occupational therapy background?

-St. Kate’s OT bridge program is designed for OTAs with a bachelor’s degree looking to advance their careers hoping to seamlessly transition into the next step of their education.
-If you don’t have a bachelor’s degree, contact an admissions advisor to learn about your options to obtain one.
+St. Kate’s OT bridge program is designed for OTAs with bachelor’s degrees looking to advance their careers and transition into the next step of their education.
+If you don’t have a bachelor’s degree, contact an admissions advisor to learn about your options.
 To accommodate the timeline of our OT bridge program, St. Kate’s asks that all candidates provide proof of initial NBCOT certification.

 For More Information